cube5/contacts-app/README.md

-Sample Contacts app using Firebasen, AngularJS & ES6
+Sample Contacts app using Firebase, AngularJS & ES6
 =====================================================

 This repo serves as a minimal starter for those looking to get up-and-running with Angular and ES6, using [Gulp](http://gulpjs.com/) and [Webpack](http://webpack.github.io/) for the build process.